Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a

 The small network leads to an overabundance of $^{56}$Ni \citep[see e.g.][Sec 3.4, who discuss this overproduction]{bollig2021self}. \citet{kozyreva2022low} used a model with a $^{56}$Ni mass of $0.003\,M_\odot$, which is half of what we use here but which still gives good matches to LLIIP SN light curves.
-An overproduction of $^{56}$Ni leads to more $^{56}$Fe at nebular times, which could be a reason for our strong Fe I emission.
+An overproduction of $^{56}$Ni leads to more $^{56}$Fe at nebular times, which could be a reason for our strong Fe~I emission.

-We investigated if a boosted photoionization rate (by increasing $\sigma_\text{PI}$ by a factor 1000 for Fe and Ca) could correct the strong Fe I and Ca I emission.
-We found that this does largely alleviate the issue of the Ca I $\lambda\,4226$ emission and it somewhat reduces Fe I emission, in particular at $5957\,\angstrom$, but Fe I remains a strong emitter throughout the ejecta.
-An alternative strategy could be to use more states in our photoionization calculations, as we only included up to level 13, while in \texttt{SUMO} (and thus in \J18) up to level 50 is considered.
-A large fraction of the unexpected Fe I emission originates from the 5D z7P states, which are levels 44, 47 and 50, and thus are considered for photoionization by \J18 but not here.